lizhesystem/lizhesystem/README.md

 - 👋 Hi, I’m Z
-- 🧑🏻‍💻 I like writing code
+- 🏃 I like writing code and running
-- I am studying `vue3` and `TypeScript` recently
+- 🧑🏻‍💻 I am studying `vue3` and `TypeScript` recently

 <!---
 lizhesystem/lizhesystem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.